 The problem is pervasive enough that in 2017, two bystanders at the New York City Marathon brandished handmade signs.
 “Don’t Poop Your Pants!” read one.
 “Nobody Poop” read the other, held aloft by a child.

 While athletes in other sports have reportedly dealt with in-game mud butt, most attribute it to food poisoning or illness.
 In marathoning, the continuous physical exertion is typically to blame.

-"It’s related to the fact that during periods of physical stress, the body shunts blood away from organs that are not necessarily critical at that moment,” Michael Dobson, D.O., a colon and rectal surgeon with Novant Health in Charlotte, North Carolina, tells Mental Floss.
+“It’s related to the fact that during periods of physical stress, the body shunts blood away from organs that are not necessarily critical at that moment,” Michael Dobson, D.O., a colon and rectal surgeon with Novant Health in Charlotte, North Carolina, told Mental Floss in 2021.
 “For endurance athletes, you’re shunting blood away from the intestines and toward the muscles.
 The lack of blood flow to the intestinal system can cause a lot of disruptions to normal function.
 The bottom line is it causes irritation to the intestinal system.
 That can result in evacuation of bowel movements.”

 When a runner’s leg muscles are working overtime, less blood is going to their intestines.
 That causes an inflammatory response in the lining of the gut, which can lead to ischemic colitis, or transient inflammation.
 That’s when trouble starts brewing.

 “Even without a big meal, the body still secretes liters of fluid a day in the intestinal system,” Dobson said.
 “When there are stressors in play, it’s causing that stuff to rush through the pipes.”